Our lab has two major focuses: machine learning applications and large-scale next-generation sequencing (NGS) data analysis.

 – L. Shen, “Automatic genome segmentation with HMM-ANN hybrid models,” presented at the Workshops on Machine Learning in Computational Biology at the NIPS, 2015. bioRxiv: http://www.biorxiv.org/content/early/2016/10/29/034579

 - diffReps is a tool for ChIP-seq differential analysis considering biological replicates.
-Differential analysis is one of the most commonly performed tasks for biological studies, which needs to consider both mean differences and variation among two or more groups.
 There are many programs for comparing RNA-seq samples but much less for comparing ChIP-seq samples.
-The main reason is that ChIP-seq is more difficult to deal with because there is no predefined region and the entire genomic sequence has to be considered. diffReps uses a sliding window approach to perform millions of negative binomial tests on the genomic sequence and then merge and summarize the results into a text report.
+The main reason is that ChIP-seq is more difficult to deal with because there is no predefined regions. diffReps uses a sliding window approach to perform millions of negative binomial tests on the genomic sequence and then merge and summarize the results into a text report.
 Since its publication, it has remained one of the most popular tools for ChIP-seq differential analysis.

 - GeneOverlap is a small utility package for comparing multiple gene lists and determine the significance of their overlaps.
 It solves the statistical problem with Fisher’s exact tests.
 Although relatively simpler than ngs.plot and diffReps, it is among the top 20% downloaded packages on Bioconductor.
 Why is that?
 It’s simply because people have so many gene lists to compare against one another!

 - Our lab has also developed NGS-Data-Charmer, a high-performance preprocessing pipeline for NGS samples.
 It can run seamlessly on an HPC cluster or a local workstation with built-in fault tolerance.

 The most updated list of our publications can be found on Google Scholar.
 The followings are a few selected.